-In Nevada, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Nevada, a business operating under a fictitious name will need to register for a Fictitious Firm Name.
+Learn more about what a Fictitious Firm Name is, who needs one and how to register.

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
+A Fictitiious Firm Name (FFN), often known as a DBA or “Doing Business As”, Trade Name, or Assumed Name is a name used by a business, that is different from the legal name of the business.
 This name is often referred to as a Fictitious Firm Name (FFN) in Nevada.

 When a business wants to operate under a name other than their legal name, the state of Nevada, like most states, require the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Any person operating a business in Nevada with a name that is different from the legal name of the owners or is different from the legal name of a business registered with the Secretary of State (Corporation or LLC), the business has to file with the County Clerk of each county in which business is being conducted.
 The requirements and need to register for a Fictitious Name vary, depending on the type of business entity.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.